usnistgov/800-63-3/sp800-63c/sec5_strength.md

 Pairwise pseudonymous identifiers SHALL be opaque and unguessable, containing no identifying information about the subscriber.
 Additionally, they SHALL only be known and used by one IdP-RP pair.

-Several RPs MAY be combined into a single logical RP for the purposes of generating a pairwise pseudonymous identifier, provided that the IdP ensure that only intended RPs are in such a group.
-Otherwise, a rogue RP could learn of the pairwise pseudonymous identifier by posing as part of an RP group of which it is not a part.
+If several RPs have an explicit and tight correlation, such as a shared security domain or legal ownership, those RPs MAY be combined into a single logical RP for the purposes of generating a pairwise pseudonymous identifier.
+The IdP SHALL ensure that only intended RPs are in such a group, otherwise a rogue RP could learn of the pairwise pseudonymous identifier by posing as part of an RP group of which it is not a member.